 Top players such as Dave Negreanu and Phil Ivey often can tell you exactly what hole cards you have almost as soon as you look at them, simply by reading your expression.
 If you have ever wondered why most players play with sunglasses in dimly lit poker rooms, it's not because everyone's spontaneously contracted pink eye.
 It's because the eyes often betray your thoughts.
 This is one of the advantages to a new poker player who is still learning the ins and outs of poker when playing online, as physical tells are not present there.

 Established players also make use of aggressive tactics like constant eye contact to unnerve their opponents or use fake tells to bait other players into a trap.
 The only tells you can get in online play is the betting pattern and speed of your opponents.

-This skill translates very well to real play as well, where you can make judgement calls based on the way other players bet and how much they bet.
+This skill translates very well to real money poker as well, where you can make judgement calls based on the way other players bet and how much they bet.
 A raise on the blinds, a bet on the flop and a check on the turn and river cards might indicate that the player missed their flush or straight draw, but is still holding a solid pocket pair.
-Or a check on the blinds then continues aggressive calls followed by an all in might indicate that the player is bluffing a monster hand.
-You will soon get a feel of the overall blue print of betting patterns and then learn to modify it according to your opponent.
+Or a check on the blinds then continues aggressive calls followed by an all-in might indicate that the player is bluffing a monster hand.
+You will soon get a feel of the overall blueprint of betting patterns and then learn to modify it according to your opponent.

 The level of anonymity in online game produces obvious results.
 It is very hard to be intimidated if you don't know, or can't even see your opponents.
 This also creates the opportunity to make friends via the accompanying chat rooms if so desired.
 This is no way exclusive to online play, but you tend to be more comfortable engaging in an online forum.